jakolandio3/angular-messenger-app/README.md

    - Provides users with a way to authenticate and login
    - Provides a username and password form for users to login
-   - Will contain a function for login
+   - Contains function for login using CheckAuth service functions to return an observable and subscribing to the output

 7. **Profile**